It is our pleasure, as we offer best wishes for 2018, to introduce YST Conservatory’s artistic programme for the first half of the year.

 April sees the first iteration of Sounding Now, a contemporary music festival presented by YST in collaboration with LASALLE College of the Arts.
 The festival brings together divergent contemporary practices with the goal of connecting people from different artistic communities in order to explore the ways their shared interests intersect.

-There are, as you can see in the following pages, many other programmes and productions also scheduled for the semester including our Community Engagement Day incorporating our annual Children’s Concert (March 25), a faculty recital by Qin Li-Wei and Albert Tiu (April 19), Prof. Hecht’s studio concert, Sonatensatz (April 9) and our first-ever student-led musical, FIX(,) the musical (February 27-28), which was selected as part of NUS Centre for the Arts ExxonMobil Campus Concerts, as well as external events in the National Gallery, Asian Civilisations Museum and Sengkang Health.
-Other visitors of renown include legendary pianist Murray Perahia (March 6), Finnish conducting pedagogue Jorma Panula (January 23 & 25) and the Shanghai Quartet (March 15).
+There are, as you can see in the following pages, many other programmes and productions also scheduled for the semester including our Community Engagement Day incorporating our annual Children’s Concert (25 March), a faculty recital by Qin Li-Wei and Albert Tiu (19 April), Prof Hecht’s studio concert, Sonatensatz (9 April) and our first-ever student-led musical, FIX(,) the musical (27-28 February), which was selected as part of NUS Centre for the Arts ExxonMobil Campus Concerts, as well as external events in the National Gallery, Asian Civilisations Museum and Sengkang Health.
+Other visitors of renown include legendary pianist Murray Perahia (6 March), Finnish conducting pedagogue Jorma Panula (23 and 25 January) and the Shanghai Quartet (15 March).

-We look forward to welcoming you often – in person or virtually through one of our live streams – as we seek to offer ways to listen to music in new light.
+We look forward to welcoming you often – in person or virtually through one of our livestreams – as we offer ways to listen to music in new light.